FarmBot-Docs/farmbot-genesis/v1.6/assembly/tools/watering-nozzle.md

 ![quick connect terminals](_images/quick_connect_terminals.jpg)

-If you are not comfortable modifying the cable yourself or do not have correct tools to do so, please email us at [support@farm.bot](mailto:support@farm.bot) with your original order number to request a free replacement.
+If you are not comfortable modifying the cable yourself or do not have correct tools to do so, please email us at [contact@farm.bot](mailto:contact@farm.bot) with your original order number to request a free replacement.
 We apologize for this inconvenience."
 %}

 # Step 4: Connect the tubing